Ex-Transport Sec. Abaya sued over unusable trains deal

 The group said Dalian failed to comply with the contract when the coaches delivered did not have an onboard signaling system module.

+“Without this component, the trains cannot operate on the railways.
+Obviously, the contract entered into by the respondents, on behalf of the government, is manifestly and grossly disadvantageous to the same,” the complaint read.

-The groups said the contract with Dalian caused injury to government due to the delivery of non-operational coaches which resulted in foregone revenues.
+The groups said the contract with Dalian caused injury to government due to the delivery of non-operational coaches which resulted in foregone revenues.:

+According to the complaint, the government is bound to lose 178,200 passengers per day due to the unusable coaches, translating to P9,409,500 per day of lost fare.

+“Using a very simple calculation, for a delay of three months – from February 2017 to April 2017 – the lost revenues is now about P847 million,” the complaint read.

+“There are other unquantifiable damages, on the part of the riding public such travel inconvenience due to overcrowded trains, longer waiting and queueing time and the like, which should be taken into consideration,” the complaint added.

-The filing of charges against the DOTC followed the resolution filed by Senator Grace Poe calling for an inquiry into the 48 new but unusable Dalian Light Rail Vehicles (LRVs) under the DOTC’s P3.8-billion contract with Dalian.
+The filing of charges against the DOTC followed the resolution filed by Sen. Grace Poe calling for an inquiry into the 48 new but unusable Dalian Light Rail Vehicles (LRVs) under the DOTC’s P3.8-billion contract with Dalian.

 Poe lamented that the new Dalian coaches could not be used because they were not compatible with the MRT’s signaling system device.

 Poe also called for an investigation into the current Department of Transportation’s (DOTr) maintenance contract with Busan Universal Rail, Inc. amid occasional MRT breakdowns.
-IDL/rga
+IDL/rga/atm

 READ: Poe vows to go after ‘inept’ officials behind MRT mess